minprog/programmeren-1/steps/index.md

 ## Phase 1: Analyzing the problem

 Problems in this course are fairly large.
 Most of these problems have a couple of parts that work together.
-The first thing to do is to roughly identify those parts, because you can apply the method below on each of those separately parts.
+The first thing to do is to roughly identify those parts, because you can apply the method below on each of those separate parts.
 For example, many programs have a section that is responsible for getting user input, separate from the main algorithm.
 Having done that, proceed to step 1.

 ![](problemsolving.png)